 Step Four: Use the Right Kind of Wood

 While the snap test is a great method for finding suitable firewood, you also need to make sure to use the right kind of wood if you want to make the best fire possible.

 So what is the best type of wood for making a fire?

-Now this doesn’t mean that softwood can’t be used in a fire.
+Now, this doesn’t mean that softwood can’t be used in a fire.
 In actuality, one of the best types of wood to use for kindling is small, wiry branches on a dead pine tree.
-The small branches and twigs that come off a pine tree tend to dry out very quickly and even work good even when they’re a little wet.
+The small branches and twigs that come off a pine tree tend to dry out very quickly and even work well even when they’re a little wet.

 Now if you’re having trouble finding wood dry enough to pass the snap test, then I recommend looking for wood that is somewhat covered from the rain.
 Checking underneath fallen trees is a good place to start.